 Being part of the Sensor Data Consumer or Device Observation Source, the Device Observation Reporter faces the same security risks as those actors; the primary risk being compromising of personal data via theft of the device.
 The Device Observation Reporter is often a personal mobile device such as an Android phone or tablet and these devices may have all kinds of personal information; including financial.
 The Device Observation Reporter implementation will store medical data on failed transfers and it may also store the medical data for review.
 Given that the unit is often in the home, it falls outside of HIPPA jurisdiction.
 Given that the range of data sensitivity in a remote patient monitoring situation is so great, this profile does not specify any non-transaction based security requirements.
 Encryption of local data, and password, fingerprint, facial recognition, etc. access to the unit hosting the Device Observation Reporter software is left up to the implementation.

-3.ZA.5.3 Device Observation Consumer Specific Security Considerations
+3.14.5.3 Device Observation Consumer Specific Security Considerations

 The Device Observation Consumer Actor is typically resident on a third party remote server or a server located at the institution of the Health Care Provider.
 This actor has all the security risks that any medical data stored in a professional environment faces.
 But given its professional environment, it is also subject to HIPPA requirements.